-YALDA stands for the Young Artists Language & Devotion Alliance and operates as a NYC-based summer literary intensive and publishing platform for young women authors ages 12-19.
+YALDA stands for the Young Artists Language & Devotion Alliance and operates as a mentorship, publishing and community space for young women authors ages 14-21.

 - Young women deserve and need a space where they can work together, apart from judgment, outside the test-and-grades pressures of an academic environment that so often restricts the creative vision of young women.
 Our platform exists to offer them the same respect and freedom of expression given to adults in print.